AlaaMezian/spring-boot-microservices/README.md

   After luanching the projects ,testing the main consumer service available hotel can be done through swagger at: http://localhost:8082/swagger-ui.html#/

-  please note that Shutting down any of the provider service won't effect the overwhole process ,as if crazy hotel service provider shut down ,the following will happen:
+  Please note that Shutting down any of the provider service won't effect the overwhole process ,as if crazy hotel service provider shut down ,the following will happen:
   - hystrix fall back will be triggered
   - aggregate service will collect data from alive providers in our case besthotels service
   - our consumer will still gets the data of best hotels after all.